percelafonacier2005-alt/CCM101-pfonacier/Laboratory-04-Cloud-Native-Engineer/docker-deployment.md

 docker stop nginx-server
 ```

-This command stopped the running Nginx container.
+This command successfully stopped the running Nginx container.

 ### Verify the Container Is Stopped